wacncontent/CustomizeTool/removeCommentOutput2/articles/resource-group-create-service-principal-portal.md

 <properties
-   pageTitle="Create a new Azure Service Principal using the Azure Management Portal" description="Describes how to create a new Azure service principal that can be used with the role-based access control in Azure Resource Manager to manage access to resources." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Create AD application and service principal in portal | Windows Azure" description="Describes how to create a new Active Directory application and service principal that can be used with the role-based access control in Azure Resource Manager to manage access to resources." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"